 Often there are met two faulty myths regarding Salinas Salt Spring:

 - Cupola and terraces are formed by clean table salt (sodium chloride).
 Wrong – if this would be pure table salt, it would dissolve in the wet climate of Luzon very quickly.
-Salinas cupola and terraces are formed by travertine which for most part consists of limestone.
+Salinas cupola and terraces are formed by travertine which for the most part consists of limestone.
 Water in the springs though is slightly salty – thus there might be some rock salt involved as well.

 |Coordinates:||16.3755 N 121.0135 E (possible mistake 2.5 km)|